What Does Your Favorite Color Say About You? Pink, Red, Green, And More

 Blue

 Out of all potential favorite colors, blue is the most common favorite color of people around the world.
 Its association with calming oceans, summery skies, and fresh air links it closely with peace of mind, serenity, and productivity.
-Often thought to foster communication and project trustworthiness, the color blue is the primary color utilized in the logos and interfaces of several major social media sites (e.g., Facebook, Twitter, LinkedIn).
-Many offices throughout the US are painted blue to achieve maximum efficiency and improve mental health in the workplace.
+Often thought to foster communication and project trustworthiness, blue is the primary color utilized in the logos and interfaces of several major social media sites (e.g., Facebook, Twitter, LinkedIn).
+Many offices throughout the U.S. are painted blue to achieve maximum efficiency and improve mental health in the workplace.

 If you prefer blue, you may be a reliable person who prioritizes inner peace and prefers a stable and simple life.
-In a study on color preference, participants associated light blue with emotional stability and dependability, and dark blue with self-control and tranquility.
+In a study on color preference, participants associated light blue with emotional stability and dependability and dark blue with self-control and tranquility.

 Getty/Halfpoint Images